Games open with soccer, Bolt says "this is my time"

 Her subsequent apology fell on deaf ears, with the head of the Greek Olympic mission, Isidoros Kouvelos, saying: "She made a mistake and in life we pay for our mistakes."

-The soccer match in the Welsh capital, which Britain won 1-0, came two days before Friday's opening ceremony at the main London stadium, the culmination of seven years of preparations for an event that draws billions of viewers around the world.
+The soccer match in the Welsh capital came two days before Friday's opening ceremony at the main London stadium, the culmination of seven years of preparation for an event that will draw an audience of billions around the world.

+Megan Phillips, a sprightly 88-year-old grandmother from Swansea, decked in red, white and blue, said she remembered Cardiff hosting the 1958 Empire Games, but added: "I think that these Olympics are a little bit bigger than that aren't they?"

 In host city London, basking in sunshine after a rainy summer, authorities went ahead with unpopular lane closures to keep the roads, and hundreds of thousands of extra visitors, moving, and security has been beefed up to protect the Games.